Meet Richmond Park’s Shire horses

-Richmond Park’s much-loved Shire horses weigh over a tonne and are rarer than the giant panda.
-They are Britain’s largest native breed of horse, yet fewer than 2000 Shire horses remain globally.
-Ten of them are to be found in Richmond Park.
+Our ten Shire horses, stabled at Richmond Park, are our gentle giants.
+Shire horses weigh over a tonne and are rarer than the giant panda.
+They are Britain’s largest native breed of horse, first appearing in Britain in the 18th century.

-Operation Centaur's Dr Andreas Liefooghe introduces us to the characters that make up the 10-strong herd stabled at Holly Lodge.
+In this blog, we’ll help you put the names to the faces!
+Operation Centaur's Dr. Andreas Liefooghe introduces us to the characters stabled at Holly Lodge.

 Heath and Nobby

 Heath is the senior of our 10-strong herd.
 He teaches all the youngsters the ropes.

 Nobby, a grey, forms a pair with Heath but he’s a horse that keeps himself to himself.
 He’s now 12, but he stayed a grumpy teenager for a long time before he decided to grow up.
 Now he's Mr Perfect.
 Seeing him in the carriage for the winter rides is a spectacular sight.